30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 If you’ve ever stood at baggage claim staring at dozens of identical black suitcases, you know the struggle.

 That’s why I always mark our luggage in a unique way.
+It’s a simple but effective way to improve your luggage packing experience and avoid confusion.

 23. I Always Pack My Own Pillowcase